 The manor house stands in the heart of Stiavnicke Hills in Svaty Anton.
 The building originates in 1744 on the site of an older castle for the Count of Hont region.
 The attractive hunting festival of Saint Hubertus Days is held in the manor house every year at the beginning of September.

-Bansky Studenec - Kolpassky tajch mining lake
+Bansky Studenec - an artificial mining lake

-Tajchy of Banska Stiavnica - artificial lakes
+Tajchs of Banska Stiavnica - artificial mining lakes

 The tajchs served the needs of mines in the past.
 The purpose was to gather rainwater flowing down the mountain slopes and to conduct it into reservoirs.
-The water in lakes was then supplied to mines and metallurgical plants where it drove various machines.
+The water in lakes supplied mines and metallurgical plants where it drove various machines.
 Today, tajchs offer a fabulous summer holiday to fans of camping and outdoor swimming.

 Banska Stiavnica UNESCO World Heritage - gold mining town

-The majority of monuments of Banska Stiavnica are concentrated into the area spreading between the Trinity and Radnicne squares.
-Both squares are separated from each other by the Gothic church of St Catherine from the end of the 15th century and the town hall with its slender clock tower detach these squares.
+The majority of monuments of Banska Stiavnica concentrate in the area spreading between the Trinity and Town Hall squares.
+The Gothic church of St Catherine from the end of the 15th century and the town hall with its slender clock tower detach these squares.

 New Castle in Banska Stiavnica - a national cultural monument

 A six-floor Renaissance building with four bastions constructed in 1564-1571 as a watchtower during the Ottoman wars.
 It also served as the town's live clock (exact time was announced every quarter of an hour on a trumpet).
-There is a permanent exhibition called Anti-Turkish Wars in Slovakia is installed on four floors of the castle.
+There is a permanent exhibition called Anti-Turkish Wars in Slovakia installed on four floors of the castle.
 The highest floor offers a panoramic view of Banska Stiavnica and its environs.